northstowekarate/northstowekarate.github.io/lesson-booking/index.md

 Before your first class, you might want to explore:

 * [FAQs](/training/faq/) – Answers to common questions like what to wear, what to bring, and how classes are structured
-* [What to Expect](/training/what-to-expect/) – A friendly guide to your first session, including arrival tips and class format
+* [What to Expect](/training/what-to-expect/) – A friendly guide to your first session and what you'll be doing
 * [Training Schedule](/training/) - Tells you when classes are held and when the next class will be

 ## Other Questions